adlnet/xAPI-Spec/xAPI.md

 The LRS MUST reject with an HTTP 400 error any requests to this resource which:
 * contain both statementId and voidedStatementId parameters
 * contain statementId or voidedStatementId parameters, and also contain any other parameter besides "attachments" or "format".
-* contain any parameters the LRS does not recognize

 The LRS MUST include the header "X-Experience-API-Consistant-Through" on all responses to statements requests, with a value of the timestamp for which all statements that have or